-But, once he had been playing awhile, he had to play for hours to show improvement.
+But, once he’d been playing awhile, he had to play for hours to show improvement.

-What he found is that by focusing on his technique (playing scales and practicing soloing instead of learning full-length songs), he was able to make greater progress faster.
+Then he found by focusing on his technique (playing scales and practicing soloing instead of learning full-length songs), he was able to make greater progress, faster.

 Same goes for writing.

-You can improve your skills faster if you focus in on specific skills and exercises.
+You can improve your skills faster if you focus on specific skills and exercises.

 Here are four more ways to work smarter, not harder:

 What has helped you work smarter to reach your writing goals?
-Share them in the comments here.
+Share them in the comments below.

 The Professional Writers’ Alliance